 Giancarlo Damiani

-Giancarlo and Erik are full-time RVers that hail from Los Angeles.
+Giancarlo and Erik are long-term RVers who hail from Los Angeles.
 They have been traveling the United States in their travel trailer for almost two years with their dog Juno, and have traveled to 38 states, 30 national parks, and are still on the road checking off as many bucket list items as possible.

 Stephanie Deininger